jayesh-patil123/Student_Performance_Prediction/README.md

 📌 Web Interface

-Homepage (home.html): Input student data for prediction

-Results Page (index.html): Displays predicted performance
+🖥 Homepage (home.html): Input student data for prediction📊 Results Page (index.html): Displays predicted performance

 🛠 Future Improvements

-Add support for multiple ML models (XGBoost, Random Forest, etc.)
+🚀 Add support for multiple ML models (XGBoost, Random Forest, etc.)

-Improve feature engineering for better accuracy
+🚀 Improve feature engineering for better accuracy

-Deploy as a Dockerized microservice
+🚀 Deploy as a Dockerized microservice

-Enhance the web UI with React or Streamlit
+🚀 Enhance the web UI with React or Streamlit

 🤝 Contributing

-Pull requests are welcome!
-If you want to contribute:
+Contributions are welcome!
+To contribute:

-Fork the repo
+1] Fork the repository

-Create a new branch (feature-branch)
+2] Create a new branch (feature-branch)

-Commit your changes
+3] Commit your changes

-Push and create a Pull Request
+4] Push and create a Pull Request

 📝 License

 This project is open-source under the MIT License.

+🚀 Developed by Jayesh Patil📧

+Contact: 9096380075

+patiljayesh6908@gmail.com